The Problem with Digital Engineering

 Every project should begin with a thorough assessment of where a client sits in their digital engineering journey.
 An expert digital engineering firm will take the time to understand the business, its objectives and its operating environment.
 They should pinpoint existing elements and workflows that might need slight tweaks to achieve the desired outcome, rather than making broad brushstroke suggestions that require whole-of-business transformations.
 A client should not be expected to adapt to a pre-formulated digital engineering framework.
 Instead, the right digital engineering firm will collaborate to devise a tailored, cost-effect framework that works specifically for the business.

-Nimble digital engineering firms are uniquely placed to devise an overarching strategy and then implement this strategy’s tactical building blocks.
+Nimble digital engineering firms are uniquely placed to devise an overarching digital engineering strategy and then implement this strategy’s tactical building blocks.
 They can reach up to devise a blue-sky vision and reach down to deliver.